 Other fixtures and fittings, tools and equipment 3-8 years

-Plant and machinery
+Plant and machinery 8 years

 Leasehold improvements 5 years

-indications of impairment exist.
+Property, plant and equipment are tested for impairment if indications of impairment exist.
 Property, plant and equipment are written down to their recoverable amount, if the carrying amount exceeds the higher of the fair value less costs to sell and the value in use.
 Depreciation and impairment charges are recognized in the statement of profit or loss.